jukesliu/automated-glacier-terminus/README.md

 # automated-glacier-terminus

-Created and managed by Jukes Liu (jukesliu@u.boisestate.edu).
+Managed by Jukes Liu (jukesliu@u.boisestate.edu).

-This repository contains code to automatically delineate glacier terminus positions for Greenland's peripheral glaciers visible in Landsat-8 imagery using the 2D Wavelet Transform Modulus Maxima (WTMM) segmentation method.
+This repository contains code to automatically delineate glacier terminus positions in Landsat 8 imagery using the adapted 2D Wavelet Transform Modulus Maxima (WTMM) segmentation method (Liu et al., 2021).

-Certain sections of code require the installation of GDAL command line functionality.
-The 2D WTMM analysis requires installation of Xsmurf software.
-Please contact andre.khalil@maine.edu or jukesliu@u.boisestate.edu for ways to obtain Xsmurf.

-The Jupyter notebooks should be run in order 1, 2, and then 3.
-Change path names to reflect the file structure on your computer.

-This repository is updated regularly, so stay tuned for user-friendly adjustments to the code!
+Set up your directory structure as follows: main_folder
+|---- glacier_files
+|---- LS8aws

+Workflow:
+1) Obtain boxes over each glacier's terminus area as shapefiles.
+Name them _BoxNameofglacier.shp_ and place in glacier_files.
+When the BoxNameofglacier folders are generated automatically in preprocess.ipynb, move them into those folders.
+OPTIONAL: Repeat for each glacier's Randolph Glacier Outline if available.
+Name them _RGI_BoxNameofglacier.shp_.
+2) Run steps in preprocess.ipynb which will downlaod the Landsat 8 image subsets and prep them for WTMM analysis.
+3) Run WTMM analysis in WTMM_terminuspick.ipynb.
+4) Run steps in analyze_WTMM_results.ipynb to generate the terminus position timeseries along 3 auto-generated flowlines.